sarbal/R_course/lessons/primer.md

 ```
 - We see biomodality (two modes/peaks) in the petal width data
 - And there is a clear division (<0.75)
-- Let us take a look to see what is distinct about the first peak
+- Let's take a look and see what is distinct about the first peak
 - Since we want petal widths less than 0.75, we can slice the data:
 ```
 small_petals <- which(iris$Petal.Width <0.75)